Skip to main content

 • Average lead time in days (LTavg)

-You can pull that data from the Procurement -> Vendors -> A vendor’s reports -> Purchase Terms report or by analysing your previous Purchase Orders at Procurement -> Purchase Orders section of your MRP system.
+You can pull that data from the Procurement -> Vendors -> A vendor’s reports -> Purchase Terms report or by analyzing your previous Purchase Orders at Procurement -> Purchase Orders section of your MRP system.

 • Average demand per day (Davg)

 In this example, we have used 100 pieces of tabletops in a quarter, that is, on average, 66 working days.
-So we’ll divide the number of items sold by the number of days to get the average demand per day.
+So we’ll divide the number of items consumed by the number of days to get the average daily usage.

 The average demand for tabletops is 1.5 per business day.